A Biologically Plausible Dense Associative Memory with Exponential Capacity

 The activation function used here is local and keeps neuron activity within a biologically realistic range.
 In contrast, in \cite{krotov2021large}, Model~A is not biologically plausible because the hidden neuron activities can grow to unrealistically large values as a consequence of the power-law activation, which does not reflect realistic neural firing.
 Models~B and~C, on the other hand, rely on non-local activation functions, softmax and spherical normalization, respectively, which are biologically implausible unless additional mechanisms are assumed.(see Appendix~\ref{App:compare_with_DenseAMs} for more details).

-Although our theoretical analysis focuses on symmetric weights and a global threshold for all neurons for simplicity, these assumptions are not restrictions of the model.
-Experimentally, we show that networks with asymmetric weights and heterogeneous neuron-specific thresholds also achieve stable recall.
-Allowing asymmetric weights is important because exact symmetry is rarely observed in biological neural circuits, yet memory networks can remain robust even without it.
-Similarly, heterogeneous thresholds capture the variability in neuron excitability across real neurons and demonstrate that stable memory dynamics do not require finely tuned, uniform parameters.
+Although our theoretical analysis focuses on symmetric weights and a global threshold for all neurons, these assumptions are not restrictions of the model.
+Experimentally, we show that networks with asymmetric weights and heterogeneous thresholds also achieve stable recall.
+Allowing asymmetric weights is important because exact symmetry is rarely observed in biological neural circuits.
+Similarly, heterogeneous thresholds capture the variability in neuron excitability across real neurons, and demonstrate that stable memory dynamics do not require finely tuned, uniform parameters.
 Together, these features indicate that our model better reflects realistic neural mechanisms while retaining associative memory functionality.
-Figure~\ref{fig-App:Asymmetric_Networks} in Appendix~\ref{App: Assymetric_Hetrog.} shows representative recall examples for networks with asymmetric weights and heterogeneous thresholds that stored MNIST and CIFAR-10 images, respectively, using a learning rule similar to that discussed in Subsection~\ref{sec:Learning Rule}, with the key differences being the absence of a symmetry restriction on the weights and the allowance of heterogeneous thresholds.
+Figure~\ref{fig-App:Asymmetric_Networks} in Appendix~\ref{App: Assymetric_Hetrog.} shows representative recall examples for networks with asymmetric weights and heterogeneous thresholds that stored MNIST and CIFAR-10 images, respectively, using a learning rule similar to that discussed in Section~\ref{sec:Learning Rule}.